 As a travel company specialising in holidays in the Balkans, we thought we should set the record straight—to the best of our abilities, it’s a tricky topic.

-Where is the Balkans?
+Where are the Balkans?

-The Balkans is a block of countries in southeast Europe, stretching from Slovenia to Romania.
+The Balkans is a block of countries in southeast Europe, stretching from Greece to Romania.
 There are 12 Balkan countries: Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Serbia, Albania, Kosovo, North Macedonia, Greece, Turkey, Bulgaria, and Romania.

-The Balkans is a very mountainous region and its three mountain ranges: the Balkan mountains, the Dinaric Alps, and the Pindus mountains create a natural border along with the Danube River which flows through seven Balkan states.
+The Balkans is a very mountainous region and its three mountain ranges – the Balkan mountains, the Dinaric Alps, and the Pindus mountains – create a natural border along with the Danube River which flows through seven Balkan states.

 Related: